 - Blockchain Digital Marketing Explained (And How You Can Use It in Your Business)

-Quantum computing is a new technology based on the quantum physics fact that subatomic particles exist in more than one state simultaneously.
-As per ITSPmagazine,
+Quantum computing is a new technology based on a quantum physics theory, which asserts that subatomic particles exist in more than one state simultaneously.

 Another way to visualize quantum computing is to imagine a huge library: